gramineproject/graphene/Examples/gcc/README.md

 the one from the system***

 This directory contains a Makefile and template manifests to run gcc and its related tools on Graphene.
-We tested on Ubuntu 18.04 with gcc version 7.4.0 and binutils version 2.30.
 This example uses the package version of gcc and related tools (as, cc1, collect2, ld) installed on the system instead of compiling them from source as some of the other examples do.

 # Quick Start